hisapy/ReCiter-PubMed-Retrieval-Tool/README.md

 - Even if your machine make calls that don’t exceed the published allowable calls per second, NCBI will inexplicably throttle requests.
 This application checks the `X-RateLimit-Remaining` and `Retry-After` response headers, and calls the API after the `retry-After` value.

+## Pre-requisites

+Before **Installing** you need to install Java.
+If you don't have it yet, you can (Mac OS):

+1. `brew install jq`
+2. Install specified version in .tool-versions file via **asdf-vm** by adding the plugin with `asdf plugin-add java https://github.com/halcyon/asdf-java.git` and then running `asdf install` in the root dir of he project

 ## Installing